What to Pack for a Yoga Retreat in India – Top Tips From a Yoga Teacher

 In this light, it becomes imperative to have a clear and concise idea about the list of belongings that you must carry to enjoy the retreat properly.

-Essential Papers and Cards
+Essential Personal Papers and Bank Cards

 It is always advised to keep a small yoga towel handy while attending classes to wipe the sweat instantly and avoid any kind of slippery moments and injury afterward.

 Expert trainers prefer to use blocks or straps in the classes to successfully practice difficult poses.
-Besides the block, you can also keep gloves with treads on them to avoid any slippage while practicing.
+Besides the block, you can also keep yoga gloves with treads on them to avoid any slippage while practicing.
 Make sure to have a small blanket to keep the body warm while doing the Shavasana (Corpse Pose) and the Yoga Nidra.

 Pen and Paper

 During the retreat program, you will get to know new things every day.
-Whether it is the tricks of doing a certain yoga poses, knowledge about Ayurvedic herbs or the various steps of meditation, you must note down important points immediately to recall those later on.
+Whether it is the tricks of doing certain yoga poses, knowledge about Ayurvedic herbs or the various steps of meditation, you must note down important points immediately to recall those later on.
 It is always a better option to keep a multi-subject notebook and pens handy before entering the class.
 Additionally, maintain a journal to record your experiences in black and white.

 A yoga retreat in India is incomplete without attending a few meditation sessions.
 This proves the point that you must take meditation classes seriously and be prepared to remain attentive in the class.
 To be in a comfortable sitting position throughout the meditation session, pick a good quality bolster or pillow and feel relaxed.